zeeshan2k2/SwiftGenUI/README.md

 ## What It Does

 - Takes a natural language prompt for a native iOS screen or component.
-- Routes generation through a selected AI provider.
+- Routes generation through a selected LLM provider.
 - Supports local Ollama/Qwen by default.
 - Supports OpenRouter, OpenAI, Gemini, and custom endpoints.
 - Forces model output into JSON instead of Swift code.